damirgafic/BasketballData/README.md

 * **Damir Gafic** - [DamirGafic](https://github.com/DamirGafic)

 ## Acknowledgments
-* Thanks to www.basketball-reference.com for the great exstensive library of NBA statistics
+* Thanks to www.basketball-reference.com for the great extensive library of NBA statistics
 * And a big thank you to the team at www.basketball-reference.com for fixing the error I mentioned